Uganda’s Bobi Wine goes to court to dispute president’s win

 The United States and the European Union have noted concerns about Uganda’s elections.
 Natalie E. Brown, the U.S. ambassador, in a statement last week cited “deep and continuing concern about the extrajudicial detention of opposition political party members, the reported disappearance of several opposition supporters, and continued restrictions on the (National Unity Platform’s) operations.”

 A popular singer before he won a seat in Uganda’s parliament, the 38-year-old Wine has emerged as the country’s most powerful opposition figure.
 Wine has captured the imagination of many at home and abroad in his generational clash with Museveni.
-He has repeatedly called for the retirement of the Museveni, a U.S. ally on regional security who accuses Wine of being a foreign agent.
+He has repeatedly called for the retirement of Museveni, a U.S. ally on regional security who accuses Wine of being a foreign agent.
 Wine denies the allegation.

-Museveni was able to run again after lawmakers removed the last constitutional barrier — age limits — to what some see as a possible life presidency for the 76-year-old leader.
+Museveni was able to run again after lawmakers removed the last constitutional barrier — an age limit — to what some see as a possible life presidency for the 76-year-old leader.

 Uganda has never witnessed a peaceful transfer of power since independence from Britain in 1962 — one reason why even some within Museveni’s party urge him to preside over an orderly transition.